TheoreticalEcosystemEcology/jekyll_ieLab/opportunities.md

 The Réseau d'observation de la biodiversité du Québec (BD-QC) is developing an IT infrastructure that will be used to document in real time the state of biodiversity and its changes.
 The direction of the BD-QC Network is located in the Faculty of Science at the Université de Sherbrooke and the supervision is carried out by Professor Dominique Gravel of the Department of Biology.

-As part of this project, we have three new open positions:
+As part of this project, we have four new open positions:

 1. Research professional position: Eco-Informatics Specialist ([**link**](../assets/pdf/openPositions/eco-info_BD-QC_122020.pdf))